Marketing-Suite/ios-sdk/ReadMe.md

 This document, source code, and resulting compiled library (SDK) is intended to be used in conjunction with Marketing Suite.
 Use of the SDK is only supported after approval from Marketing Suite Client Developer Relations, and your account manager.

+## Requirements
+* Deployment Target: iOS 10.0
+* Xcode 10.2 and up
+* Swift 5.0

-# Integrating CCMP with iOS Mobile SDK
+## Integrating CCMP with iOS Mobile SDK

 CCMP enables marketers to target mobile devices running native applications for iOS and Android.
 The iOS platform uses APNS and is written in Swift 5.
 With push notifications, there are three parties in play: CCMP, APNS, and the user's device with an app installed.
-The basic flow is as follows for Push Notifications.1.
-After the app starts, the app contacts APNS and requests a **device token**.1.
-The **device token** is sent back to the device.1.
-The **device token** is sent to CCMP along with an **App ID** and **Customer ID**.
+The basic flow is as follows for Push Notifications.

+1. After the app starts, the app contacts APNS and requests a **device token**.

+2. The **device token** is sent back to the device.

+3. The **device token** is sent to CCMP along with an **App ID** and **Customer ID**.

-1. CCMP registers the device token with the **App ID** and **Customer ID**, and sends back a **Push Registration ID** (PRID).
+4. CCMP registers the device token with the **App ID** and **Customer ID**, and sends back a **Push Registration ID** (PRID).

-2. CCMP will then launch campaigns intending to target devices that have been registered with Push Notifications through APNS.
+5. CCMP will then launch campaigns intending to target devices that have been registered with Push Notifications through APNS.

-3. APNS pushes out the notifications to the devices.
+6. APNS pushes out the notifications to the devices.

-4. After the user taps on the notification on the device, the app will notify CCMP that the app was opened from a Notification.
+7. After the user taps on the notification on the device, the app will notify CCMP that the app was opened from a Notification.

-   ​

 To make all this work, associations need to be set up between all three parties.
 This guide will walk you through these steps.

-   ​

-## Requirements
-* Deployment Target: iOS 10.0
-* Xcode 10.2 and up
-* Swift 5.0

 ## Installation